cx9941/Pre-DyGAE/README.md

 This is a Pytorch implementation of Pre-DyGAE: Pre-training Enhanced Dynamic Graph Autoencoder for Occupational Skill Demand Forecasting

 # Pre-DyGAE: Pre-training Enhanced Dynamic Graph Autoencoder for Occupational Skill Demand Forecasting
+# The data
+The four datasets are stored in a form of quadruple sets < occupation − relation − skill − demand > without specific names of occupations and skills for protecting company privacy.

 # The Code